Be proud of your imperfections; Because you are a real beauty.

 (Yes, another one.
 Read the first one here.)

-I sent my new graphic designer Eliana’s photo and the skin care product photo.
+After our photo shoot, I sent my new graphic designer Eliana’s photo along with the skin care product photo.
 The goal was to put together an image for our home page, combining the two photos, along with some text.
 Something pretty, you know.

 I love my designer, by the way.
 She does a great job and is a doll to work with.
 But…this was our first project together so we had a bit of a learning curve to go through with each other.